nwrenger/clash/README.md

 ## TODO

+- [ ] Add in index page more about this project and link to github
 - [ ] Fix bug when starting a game with selected decks which either don't have black or white cards
 - [ ] All Buttons and inputs expanding when the viewpoint is on mobile size
 - [ ] Make touch/mobile friendly